flathub/governance/values.md

 Distributed asynchronous ownership, collaboration, communication, and decision making are the cornerstones of our global community.

 ## Community over product or company
 The Flathub service and community is aiming for the benefit of all its members and users everywhere.
-The Flathub community may include members from specific products or companies, but also welcoming everyone else.
-This will also influence the content on [Flathub.org](https://flathub.org/) that do and will include apps that are open source and proprietary software.
+The Flathub community may include members from specific products or companies, but are also welcoming everyone else.
+This will also influence the content on [Flathub.org](https://flathub.org/) that do and will include apps that range from open source to proprietary software.

 - Openness